A bad idea from beginning to end

-Reader H. had this to say about the legislation being pushed by Governor DeSantis that would make it easier to sue someone for defamation.
+Reader H. had this to say about the legislation being pushed by Gov. DeSantis that would make it easier to sue someone for defamation.

 “I agree that the vast majority of mainstream media no longer reports the news.
 They spin it.
 They publish editorials disguised and misnamed as news, and in many instances, they actually ‘create’ the news, stirring the pot with sensationalism.
 This issue infects both sides of the political spectrum.
 The left has most networks and cable news agencies doing their bidding, while the right has Fox and Epoch Times and some others cherry-picking details that fit their narrative.